hamzabourass/Geoanalytics-app/README.md

    ```
     git clone https://github.com/hamzabourass/Geomatic_Technical_Assessment.git
    ```
-2. Navigate to the frontend app and run :
+2. Navigate to the frontend app folder and install dependencies ``npm install`` or other node js package manager then run the app:
    ```
    // If you have Angular CLI
    ng serve